larryhudson/aiderbot/README.md

 This automated workflow helps streamline the process of addressing issues and incorporating feedback, saving time for developers and maintainers.

+To trigger the bot's action, you need to mention "@aiderbot" in the issue title or body, or in the pull request review comment.
+This ensures that the bot only responds when explicitly called upon.

 This is an experiment and is still in early development, so expect bugs!

 ## Prerequisites